 As you're developing your Apple app using Firebase, you might discover concepts that are unfamiliar or specific to Firebase.
 This page aims to answer those questions or point you to resources to learn more.

 If you have questions about a topic not covered on this page, feel free to visit one of our online communities.
 We'll also update this page with new topics periodically, so check back to see if we've added the topic you want to learn about!

 Firebase library support by platform

 The following table describes which Firebase libraries are compatible with which Apple platforms.
-For the time being, all non-iOS Apple platforms are community-supported only.
-See the Firebase iOS SDK GitHub repository for installation instructions and known issues.
+For the time being, watchOS is community-supported only.
+See the Firebase Apple platforms SDK GitHub repository for installation instructions and known issues.